Zeta Capricorni

-Zeta Capricorni, Latinised from ζ Capricorni, is a binary star system in the southern constellation of Capricornus.
-It is visible to the naked eye with an apparent visual magnitude of 3.77.
+Zeta Capricorni is a binary star system in the southern constellation of Capricornus.
+Its name is a Bayer designation that is Latinized from ζ Capricorni, and abbreviated Zeta Cap or ζ Cap.
+This star is visible to the naked eye with an apparent visual magnitude of 3.77.
 The system is located at a distance of approximately 386 light-years from the Sun based on parallax.
 It is drifting further away with a radial velocity of +2 km/s.
 The absolute magnitude of this system is −1.59.